ZivaVatra/SDAT/README.md

 * Replaced in-house multiprocessing with Forks::Super
 * Logic refactoring into Classes
 * General cleanup of logic
-* Restricted output to two modes: Image or PDF, with tagging for each ** The text is added as an Exif comment on images
+* Restricted output to two modes: PNG or PDF, with tagging for each ** The text is added as an Exif comment on PNGs
 ** The text is added as a metadata comment on PDFs